steppbol/b-player/docs/Project Documentation/SRS(EN).md

   4\.
 Reorder the playback of audio.
   5\.
 The ability to play an audio recording again, at the end of it.
   6\.
 The ability to rewind the audio.
   7\.
-Ability to switch to the next or previous audio recording.
+The ability to switch to the next or previous audio recording.
 #### 3.2\.
 Non-Functional Requierements
 * mouse presence
 * presence of a sound reproduction system